alesjdev/MvcSystem/README.md

 After making a sale in the POS, it saves the order and applied discount, and subtracts the sold stock in the corresponding product(s) database.

 ## Planned additions
-Still deciding how to handle the Sign In / Sign out system, since it doesn't make sense for anyone to freely create accounts in a private company stock handling system.
+Still deciding how to handle the Sign In system, since it doesn't make sense for anyone to freely create accounts in a private company stock handling system.
 Decided to go with a "Validation Code" system where managers give a code for new employees, and different code will mean different account type.

 Account types will be:
 Manager rank - Access to the complete system, able to see/edit stock, clients and all.